AWS vs Digitalocean vs Google Cloud vs Heroku vs Azure – Choose Best for a Startup

 • Customer Service

 AWS offers several customer support plans.
 Basic 24/7 support is included free of charge.
-The advanced plans start at $29 per month and can reach up to several thousand dollars.
-For this solid sum of money, you can count on assigned support concierge and a technical account manager, who will assist you in building professional architecture and answer any of your questions.
-Additionally, there are Amazon Web Services Discussion Forums where the community can exchange experiences, share their opinions and ask for help.
-As an AWS user, you will never feel alone with your problems.
+The advanced plans start at $29 per month or 3% of monthly charges and can reach up to $15000.
+For this solid sum of money, you can count on an assigned support concierge and a technical account manager, who will assist you in building professional architecture and answer any of your questions.
+Additionally, there is a community Amazon re:Post where users can ask questions, share their opinions, and exchange experiences.

 AWS Alternatives for Startups

 Amazon Web Services offers diverse solutions under one roof.
 Yes, it is currently number one.
-But the market is full of new products that have the potential to become (and some of them have already became) a powerful alternative to AWS.
+However, the market is full of new cloud computing products that have the potential to become (and some of them have already become) a powerful alternative to AWS.

 DigitalOcean vs. AWS